One of the most common questions we get from WordPress users is how to make their site search more accurate.

 Step 1: Install and Activate SearchWP

-The first step is to grab your copy of SearchWP here.
+The first step is to grab your copy of SearchWP by visiting the website and creating a new account.

-After that, navigate to your SearchWP account and go over to the Downloads tab.
+After that, you can navigate to your SearchWP account and go over to the Downloads tab.
+Then click Download SearchWP to start downloading the plugin’s ZIP file to your computer.

-Once the download is finished, the next step is to upload the SearchWP ZIP file to your site and install the plugin.
+Once the download is finished, the next step is to upload the SearchWP ZIP file to your WordPress site and install the plugin.

 Step 2: Customize Your Search Engine

-Think of a search engine as a set of rules and conditions that WordPress considers while performing a search.
+Think of a search engine as a set of rules and conditions that SearchWP considers while performing a search.
+It also allows you to add and use multiple search engines with different sets of settings.

 Right now, there is only one search engine called Default.
 WordPress uses it for native searches.
 By customizing it, you can edit how search works across your entire site.